-The title of this workshop grabbed me not just because of the provocative question it asks, but because my own daughter Yael hated Huck Finn with such a passion that she began skipping English class to avoid discussing the book when in high school, and finally sparked a significant change in her own classroom in the way the teacher and class approached the book after she came clean with the teacher about her issues with Huck Finn.
+The title of this workshop grabbed me not just because of the provocative question it asks, but because my own daughter hated Huck Finn with a passion, and she sparked a significant change in her own classroom in the way the teacher and class approached the book after she came clean with the teacher about her issues with Huck Finn.
 Huck is a problem.

 In 2004, a Black English teacher at Head Royce told Mr. Adams that he was planning to get a group of Black students together to talk about their experience studying this book at a predominantly Anglo/Euro upscale private school and he invited Mr. Adams to film this discussion.
 They filmed the students, then the teachers, then others, all talking about the dilemma of teaching Huck Finn, which is a required text in the California Framework, is considered a great American novel, appears on the AP English Exam, and is fixed in the cannon of great literature.
 The value of Huck Finn as a literary work was not the question.
 The question was really, “Are high school students, sophomores or juniors (usually it is taught junior year with American Literature), really prepared to handle this book?”
 And also, “Are teachers prepared to teach this book to young people of all races?”